-13.38.13.40.
+- 13.40.13.36.
 The purpose of this table is to provide a framework for the collection and provision of accurate and consistent information on environmental measures.
-The data is required in order to monitor performance under the different measures, as well as monitoring key drivers of that performance.
+The data is required in order to monitor performance under the different measures, as well as monitoring key drivers of that performance. - 13.41.13.37.
+Complete the table for the following environmental indicators and for all items listed for each indicator:

-&lt;sup>4 As per the definitions in Environmental Reporting Guidelines, HM Government, March 2019.
+4 As per the definitions in Environmental Reporting Guidelines, HM Government, March 2019.